 Thank you for your interest in recruiting Loyola University New Orleans students and alumni for job and internship opportunities at your organization.
-To have your opportunity marketed to our students and alumni, register for Handshake, Loyola's online career management system and recruiting portal, and follow the instructions for creating a posting.
+To have your opportunity marketed to our students and alumni, register on Handshake, Loyola's online career management system and recruiting portal and follow these instructions for creating a posting.

 Please note: all opportunities submitted will remain "pending" (and not viewable by students or alumni) until they have been reviewed for completeness and screened for appropriateness.
 This process is typically completed in less than 2 business days.

 When creating a job or internship posting, be sure to include the following information to ensure your position is approved in a timely manner.
 In order to be approved for posting in Loyola University New Orleans Handshake account, the opportunity must:

 - Be a full-time, part-time, seasonal, temporary, or internship opportunity appropriate for students and/or recent alumni

 - Target majors, programs, and interests of Loyola University New Orleans students.
 To learn more about our degree programs, click here.

 - Include a position title as well as clear and complete job or internship description including duties and/or responsibilities